COVID-19 Return to Campus Plan

 - Ventilation will be enhanced to increase the amount of outside air mixed into the air handling system.
 The exchange rate will be maximized and enhanced filtration to hospital grade MERV 8 filters.
 Additionally, some systems will have UV disinfection added to further disinfect the air as it returns from the system.

 - Signs will be posted at multiple locations and entry points around campus.
-Signs will be posted that outline campus protocols on social distancing, no hand shaking, wearing of masks, and other requirements.
+These will outline campus protocols on social distancing, no hand shaking, and other requirements.
 The signage at all entrances will warn against entry for anyone answering “Yes” to any of the following within the previous 14 days:

 - Flu-like or COVID-19 symptoms (cough, shortness of breath, fever, sore throat, muscle aches, loss of sense of smell or taste, or gastrointestinal issues)

 - Close contact with symptomatic family member(s) or other person(s) exhibiting symptoms